It's Rush Limbaugh, the EIB network, having more fun than a human being should be allowed to have.

 I fly into Bridgeport for the annual Fairfield Country Club member guest tournament.

-At any rate, we gotta take a brief time out here, folks.
+At any rate, we got to take a brief time out here, folks, back to wrap up after this.

 Okay, here you go.

-The union had sued Orange Connecticut for the right to free coffee and milk.
+The union had sued Orange, Connecticut, for the right to free coffee and milk.

-The town had to pay $10,000 toward legal bills, even though it was the union that had sued.
+That's why the legal bills, the town had to pay $10,000 toward legal bills, even though it was the union that had sued.

-So they lost the town lost.
+So the town lost.

 They got to buy the coffee and the milk, and they had to pay the legal bills of the union, which initiated a suit.